digitalocean/terraform-provider-digitalocean/docs/resources/database_replica.md

 In addition to the above arguments, the following attributes are exported:

 * `id` - The ID of the database replica created by Terraform.
 * `uuid` - The UUID of the database replica.
-You can reference this uuid as the ID of the target database cluster for other resources.
-See example firewall "Create firewall rule for database replica" example above.
+The uuid can be used to reference the database replica as the target database cluster in other resources.
+See example  "Create firewall rule for database replica" above.
 * `host` - Database replica's hostname.
 * `private_host` - Same as `host`, but only accessible from resources within the account and in the same region.
 * `port` - Network port that the database replica is listening on.